 Brummel received her Bachelor’s degree in Business and Communications from Northern Illinois University.
 She is an active member of The Medical Group Management Association and serves on the board of Invest Aurora Illinois.
 Brummel resides in Sheridan with her family.

 As Vice President, Operations, Petasnick oversees multiple clinical areas including, Laboratory, Pharmacy, Emergency Services, Heart and Vascular Services.
-In addition, he manages Patent Experience, Material Services, Facilities and Hospitality Services at Rush Copley.
+In addition, he manages Patient Experience, Material Services, Facilities and Hospitality Services at RUSH Copley.

 Petasnick received his bachelor’s degree in political science and a master’s degree in Hospital and Health Administration from the University of Iowa.
 Petasnick, his wife, and their three children reside in Oswego, Ill.

 Vice President, Patient Care and Chief Nursing Officer